Through the Looking Glass: Edition 2

 Changing the Stigma on Mental Health

-Stigma and Mental Health Stigma- A negative stereotype.
-Mental Health – conditions that affect your mood, thinking and behavior Society’s Acceptance – Very Low Why? – Ignorance and a lack of Empathy Being diagnosed with a condition that affects the brain, which one has no control over, leaves so many answered and unanswered questions…
+Defining Terms: The Stigma of Mental Health Stigma: A negative stereotype.
+Mental Health: Conditions that affect your mood, thinking and behavior Society’s Acceptance: Very Low.
+Why?
+Ignorance and a lack of Empathy Being diagnosed with a condition that affects the brain, which one has no control over, leaves so many answered and unanswered questions by the…

 Why Did I Relapse During Addiction Recovery?